Palak Corn Recipe (Curried Spinach & Corn)

 closeup shot of palak corn in a white bowl with three ginger juliennes on a white doily placed above folded red napkin

-Palak corn curry is a rich, saucy dish that's made with fresh spinach and sweet corn.
+This curried Palak Corn recipe is a rich, saucy preparation that's made with fresh spinach and sweet corn.
 It is lightly spiced and perfectly creamy, and great to pair with classic Indian sides.

 Prep Time 20 minutes